MammadovAslan/Random-password-generator/README.md

 - Lower case letters(at least one)
 - Numbers(at least one)

-You can pic any size of your password.
+You can pick any size of your password.